jlevy/lft/README.md

 It has become popular to say English[^english] is the new programming language.

+This clearly is partly true.
-This may be partly true, but of course applications are still actually committed to GitHub and then deployed based on Python, TypeScript, Rust, SQL, and the other standard programming languages.
+But of course applications are still actually committed to GitHub and then deployed based on Python, TypeScript, Rust, SQL, and the other standard programming languages.

-So is English code?
+So is English now code?
 How should we even define code now?

 ### What is Code?

-Before we talk about natural language coding and specifications, let's talk about code.
-Oddly enough, just like there are common confusions about the true purpose of engineering, there are also common confusions about the true purpose of code.
+Oddly enough, just like there are common confusions about the essential nature of engineering, there are also common confusions about the essential nature of code.

 When learning to program, people tend to think of programming as communicating with the computer.
-It can even be a fun challenge to do this in as direct a way as possible, such as in C or assembly language.
+It can be good for learning or a fun challenge to do this "the hard way" in C or assembly language.
-Over time, engineers and programmers invariably move to to “higher-level” languages and frameworks that are easier to write in.
+Over time, whenever they can, engineers and programmers invariably move to to “higher-level” languages and frameworks that are easier to write in.

 But there is a key point even some experienced programmers forget: As systems evolve, more time is spent reading, debugging, and changing the code than writing it.